-- Setting the cuda memcheck option ON will make all the launches blocking. - On GPUs with sm_type lower than sm_20 it is not possible to step over a subroutine in the device code. - Requesting to read or write GPU memory may be unsuccessful if the size is larger than 100MB on Tesla GPUs and larger than 32MB on Fermi GPUs. - On GPUs with sm_20, if you are debugging code in device functions that get called by multiple kernels, then setting a breakpoint in the device function will insert the breakpoint in only one of the kernels. - In a multi-GPU debugging environment on Mac OS X with Aqua running, you may experience some visible delay while single-stepping the application. - Setting a breakpoint on a line within a device or global function before its module is loaded may result in the breakpoint being temporarily set on the first line of a function below in the source code.
+- Setting the cuda memcheck option ON will make all the launches blocking. - Device memory allocated via cudaMalloc() is not visible outside of the kernel function. - ▶ On GPUs with sm_type lower than sm_20 it is not possible to step over a subroutine in the device code. - ▶ Requesting to read or write GPU memory may be unsuccessful if the size is larger than 100MB on Tesla GPUs and larger than 32MB on Fermi GPUs. - ▶ On GPUs with sm_20, if you are debugging code in device functions that get called by multiple kernels, then setting a breakpoint in the device function will insert the breakpoint in only one of the kernels. - ▶ In a multi-GPU debugging environment on Mac OS X with Aqua running, you may experience some visible delay while single-stepping the application. - Setting a breakpoint on a line within a device or global function before its module is loaded may result in the breakpoint being temporarily set on the first line of a function below in the source code.
 As soon as the module for the targeted function is loaded, the breakpoint will be reset properly.
 In the meantime, the breakpoint may be hit, depending on the application.
-In those situations, the breakpoint can be safely ignored, and the application can be resumed. - The scheduler-locking option cannot be set to on. - Stepping again after stepping out of a kernel results in undetermined behavior.
+In those situations, the breakpoint can be safely ignored, and the application can be resumed. - ► The scheduler-locking option cannot be set to on. - ▶ Stepping again after stepping out of a kernel results in undetermined behavior.
 It is recommended to use the 'continue' command instead. - To debug CUDA application that uses OpenGL, X server may need to be launched in non-interactive mode.
-See CUDA/OpenGL Interop Applications on Linux for details. - Pretty-printing is not supported. - When remotely debugging 32-bit applications on a 64-bit server, gdbserver must be 32-bit. - Attaching to a CUDA application with Software Preemption enabled in cuda-gdb is not supported. - Attaching to CUDA application running in MPS client mode is not supported.
+See CUDA/OpenGL Interop Applications on Linux for details. - Pretty-printing is not supported. - ▶ When remotely debugging 32-bit applications on a 64-bit server, gdbserver must be 32-bit.

-- Attaching to the MPS server process (nvidia-cuda-mps-server) using cuda-gdb, or starting the MPS server with cuda-gdb is not supported. - If a CUDA application is started in the MPS client mode with cuda-gdb, the MPS client will wait untill all other MPS clients have terminated, and will then run as non-MPS application. - On Android and on other systems-on-chip with compute-capable GPU, debugger will always report managed memory as resident on the device. - Attaching to CUDA application on Android is not supported. - Debugging APK binaries is not supported. - Significant performance degradation when debugger steps over inlined routines.
+- ▶ Attaching to a CUDA application with Software Preemption enabled in cuda-gdb is not supported. - ▶ Attaching to CUDA application running in MPS client mode is not supported. - Attaching to the MPS server process (nvidia-cuda-mps-server) using cuda-gdb, or starting the MPS server with cuda-gdb is not supported. - ▶ If a CUDA application is started in the MPS client mode with cuda-gdb, the MPS client will wait untill all other MPS clients have terminated, and will then run as non-MPS application.